 When we first got the invite to my husband’s cousin’s wedding in Omaha, I was pretty excited to visit a new city.
 That was, of course, until realizing that we’d be making the trip with a newborn.
 I was determined to continue traveling- even if that meant traveling with a baby- and it was a great first trip to look forward to.
 So we committed early on to going to the wedding and made our way to Nebraska with a 7 week old baby.
-Whether you’re visiting Nebraska with a baby or teens, there are tons of kid-friendly things to do in Omaha for a weekend getaway.
+Whether you’re visiting Nebraska with a baby or teens, there are tons of things to do with kids in Omaha for a weekend getaway.

 Keep reading for what to do and where to stay in Omaha, Nebraska.